n2cholas/n2cholas.github.io/_posts/2021-01-11-array-partition.md

 ## Alexandrescu's Partition

-Hoare's partition was optimal in terms of swaps, but did a lot of array bounds checking when incrementing the pointers.
+Hoare's partition is optimal in terms of swaps, but it does lot of array bounds checking when incrementing the pointers.
 Alexandrescu's partition uses a *sentinel* to avoid excessively checking the indices.